Content Marketing Guide for Local Business

 top search engine ranking chart by content length

 Our belief at M4 Digital Marketing is that this data does not tell the whole story of website content length.
-In a study by Tim Brown @timbdesignmpls,,if you as website visitors about their preference for website article length, over 50% prefer 700 – 1500 word length.
+In a study if you ask website visitors about their preference for website article length, “over 50% prefer 700 – 1500 words length.”

 Our take is that “cornerstone articles”, important business website articles should be over 2,000 words in length but supplemental articles, particularly those related to or expanding on the cornerstone articles can be in that 700 – 1500 word range.
 It is the dilemma of satisfying the target visitor, which is the most important objective, and satisfying the ranking in the search engines…as in competition with other articles for a given search query.